remichartier/003_LinuxIssuesAndTricks/20211224_1641_Ubuntu20_04_FullCopyOfOneBootableSSDDiskToAnother.md

 >>- Unlike other utilities, dd copies absolutely everything from one drive to another – that means that you can even recover files deleted from the original drive in the clone!

+I did this procedure.
+I was able to physically copy one bootable SSD to another, and boot on the copied SSD (Linux Ubuntu).